QCD thermalization: Ab initio approaches and interdisciplinary connections: Hadron structure at high energies

-This ``geometrical scaling" of the forward scattering amplitude means that \Eq{eq:dipole-cross-section} scales with $Q^2/Q_S^2(x)$ alone instead of $x$ and $Q^2$ separately.
+This ``geometrical scaling" of the forward scattering amplitude means that \Eq{eq:dipole-cross-section} scales with $Q^2/Q_S^2(x)$ alone instead of with $x$ and $Q^2$ separately.
 Remarkably, this phenomenon was observed at HERA, providing a strong hint for the saturation picture~\cite{Stasto:2000er}.
-Further, the wider scaling window $Q^2 < Q_S^4/\Lambda_{\rm QCD}^2$ stretching beyond $Q_S$ provides a first principles explanation for a so-called ``leading twist shadowing" of nuclear parton distributions relative to those in the proton~\cite{Frankfurt:2011cs}.
+Moreover, the wider scaling window $Q^2 < Q_S^4/\Lambda_{\rm QCD}^2$ stretching beyond $Q_S$ provides a first principles explanation for a so-called ``leading twist shadowing" of nuclear parton distributions relative to those in the proton~\cite{Frankfurt:2011cs}.
+Such shadowed parton distributions are used to compute the rates of hard processes in heavy-ion collisions; understanding their microscopic origins is therefore important for quantifying hard probes of thermalization.

-The BK equation, in a reaction-diffusion approximation, can be formally mapped into a well-known equation in statistical physics, the Fischer-Kolmogorov-Petrovsky-Piscounov (FKPP) equation describing such processes~\cite{Munier:2003vc}.
+The BK equation in a reaction-diffusion approximation can be formally mapped into a well-known equation in statistical physics, the Fischer-Kolmogorov-Petrovsky-Piscounov (FKPP) equation~\cite{Munier:2003vc}.
 In this context, geometrical scaling appears as a late-time solution of a non-linear equation describing a traveling wavefront of constant velocity.
-In \Fig{fig:rc-BK}, we show numerical results for the unintegrated gluon distribution $\phi(k_\perp^2) = \frac{\pi N_c k_\perp^2}{2\alpha_s}\int_0^{+\infty} d^2 r_\perp e^{ik_\perp\cdot r_\perp}\left[1-{\cal N}_Y(r_\perp) \right]^2$, which displays this traveling wave front structure.

-The correspondence of high energy QCD to reaction-diffusion processes is very rich; advances in the dynamics of the latter can provide deeper insight into the stochastic dynamics of the former.
-Specific applications to DIS have been discussed recently~\cite{Mueller:2018ned,Mueller:2018zwx}.
+In \Fig{fig:rc-BK}, we show numerical results for the unintegrated gluon distribution $\phi(k_\perp^2) = \frac{\pi N_c k_\perp^2}{2\alpha_S}\int_0^{+\infty} d^2 r_\perp e^{ik_\perp\cdot r_\perp}\left[1-{\cal N}_Y(r_\perp) \right]^2$, which displays this traveling wave front structure, with the evolution of the peaks of the wavefronts representing the evolution of $Q_S^2$ with rapidity.
+The correspondence of high energy QCD to reaction-diffusion processes is very rich; specific applications to DIS have been discussed recently~\cite{Mueller:2018ned,Mueller:2018zwx}.

-It is important to note that $Q_S^2$ in \Eq{eq:QS-LO} (and the amplitude in \Eq{eq:amp-GS}) grows very rapidly with rapidity, much faster than seen in the HERA data.
-However this is significantly modified by running coupling corrections, which are part of the next-to-leading-logs in $x$ (NLLx) contributions to QCD evolution.
+$Q_S^2$ in \Eq{eq:QS-LO} [and the amplitude in \Eq{eq:amp-GS}] grows very rapidly with rapidity, much faster than in the HERA data.
+However this is significantly modified by running coupling corrections, which are part of the next-to-leading logarithms in $x$ (NLLx) contributions to QCD evolution.
 The significant effect of these running coupling corrections is clearly seen in \Fig{fig:rc-BK}.

 These give~\cite{Mueller:2002zm},